Espadv69/UserManager-MERN/README.md

 # UserManager-MERN 🚀

-A simple full-stack MERN project that allows users to be added through a form, view the user list dynamically, and includes a project explanation page with CodeSnap images.
+A simple full-stack MERN project that allows users to be added through a form, view the user list dynamically, edit user details, and delete users as needed.

 ## 🛠️ Technologies Used